AfshanFatima/Java-Projects/README.md

 Apply core principals of object-oriented design

 Everyone hoping to start out in Java needs to practice!
 It's not enough to learn and watch, but you must try yourself!
-So enroll in this course and get typing!

 Note: this course was build for someone who has some working knowledge and familiarity of Java or application design.
-If you are new to Java, I recommend enrolling in my "Become a Junior Java Software Developer" course first.

 **What you’ll learn:**